AbdelrahmanHamdyy/OS-Scheduler/Readme.md

 <ul>
 <li>
 A CPU scheduler determines an order for the execution of its scheduled processes.</li>
-<li>it decides which process will run according to a certain data structure that keeps track of the processes in the system and their status.</li>
+<li>It decides which process will run according to a certain data structure that keeps track of the processes in the system and their status.</li>
 <li>A process, upon creation, has one of the three states: Running, Ready, Blocked (doing I/O, using other resources than CPU or waiting on unavailable resource).</li>
 <li>
 A bad scheduler will make a very bad operating system, so your scheduler should be as much optimized as possible in terms of memory and time usage.